tombra1984/Water-Potability-prediction-/README.md

  The ph of the water samples are seen to increase in relation to salinity and conductivity.
 The same can be said of the relationship between interactions and chloramines.

- Various classifiers were used to predict the potability of a water sample given the neccessary features were available.
+ Various classifiers were trained to predict the potability of a water sample given the neccessary features were available.
 The accuracies varied widely.

 ![Alt text](accuracy_water_potability.png)